DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

       - 🗂️**Phase 8 Operations & Maintenance/Sustainment**: Ongoing operations and managment to ensure availability and performance e.g troubleshooting, applying updates, addressing vulnerabilities, incident response.
 The key activities include patch managment, system monitoring, incident response, config managment, change control.
 The goal is to ensure continous maintenance of security posture.
       - 🗂️**Phase 9 Retirement/Disposal**: secure decommissiong or disposal when the sytem reaches the end of its useful life or obsolete. focus is on preventing data exposure and respecting data retention periods.
 The key activities include data archival, secure disposal of hardware and media.
 The goal is to prevent data exposure, proper hardware disposel, data sanitization and compliance with data retention requirements;

-- **DIGITAL SIGNATURES**: The Digital Signature Standard FIPS 186-4 approves three encryption algorithms for use in digital signatures: oddly with sha1🤯
+- 🔴**DIGITAL SIGNATURES**: The Digital Signature Standard FIPS 186-4 approves three encryption algorithms for use in digital signatures: oddly with sha1🤯
     - the Digital Signature Algorithm (DSA)
     - the Rivest, Shamir, Adleman (RSA)algorithm;
     - the Elliptic Curve DSA (ECDSA) algorithm. 🥇

-- **HASHING**
+- 🔴**HASHING**
     - HMAC - Lenght variable (✏️very strong)
     - HAVAL - Lenght 128, 160, 192, 224, 256 bits
     - MD2 - Lenght 128 bits(16 bytes)-MD2 is a one-way hash function designed by Ron Rivest that creates a 128-bit message digest value.
 It is not necessarily any weaker than the other algorithms in the "MD" family, but it is much slower.